Donkey Kong Country 2: Sequels and re-releases

 A sequel, Donkey Kong Country 3: Dixie Kong's Double Trouble!, was released for the SNES in 1996 to positive reviews.
 In the game, Dixie Kong and Kiddy Kong must find both Donkey and Diddy Kong, who have disappeared while exploring the Northern Kremisphere, which has been invaded by the Kremlings.
 It was further followed by a succession of more related Donkey Kong video games, such as Donkey Kong 64 in 1999.

 Despite Microsoft buying out Rare and essentially dissolving the company's second-party relations with Nintendo, they developed a remake of Diddy's Kong Quest, which was released for the Game Boy Advance in November 2004.
 While the graphical quality of the remake is downgraded due to the console's limited display of contrast, it includes a more detailed introduction to the plot as well as exclusive multiplayer minigames.

 The original version was released for the Wii's Virtual Console in May 2007.
 It was made available for the Wii U and New Nintendo 3DS Virtual Console in 2015 and 2016, respectively.
-It was later released on the Nintendo Switch via the Nintendo Classics service on September 23, 2020.
+It was later made available on the Nintendo Switch via the Nintendo Classics service on 23 September 2020.